Browsed by

 Preparation

-• Start a charcoal fire or turn on your gas grill to medium-high.
+1. Preheat the grill – Start a charcoal fire or preheat a gas grill to medium-high heat.

-• Place burgers on the hot grill and cook, without moving for about 3-4 minutes.
-Use a spatula to turn the hamburger over and cook for another 3-4 minutes for medium.
+5. Grill the burgers – Place the patties on the hot grill and cook without moving them for 3–4 minutes.
+Flip using a spatula and cook for another 3–4 minutes for medium doneness.

-• Remove the burgers from the grill and rest them for a few minutes while you toast the buns.
+6. Rest and toast – Remove the burgers from the grill and let them rest for a few minutes while you toast the buns on the grill.

 [/print_this]